Detailed information for May 2017

 Data are collected directly from survey respondents and extracted from administrative files.

-Under normal circumstance, data are collected, captured, edited, tabulated and published within 6-8 weeks after the end of the reference month.
+Under normal circumstances, data are collected, captured, edited, tabulated and published within 6-8 weeks after the end of the reference month.

 View the Questionnaire(s) and reporting guide(s) .